JuliaStats/MixedModels.jl/docs/src/constructors.md

-The columns in these data sets have been renamed for convenience in comparing models between examples.
+The columns in these data sets have been renamed for convenience.
 The response is always named `Y`.
 Potential grouping factors for random-effects terms are named `G`, `H`, etc.